Identity and mission

 Messiah College sets standards for excellence in NCAA Division III college programs while developing the Christian character of its athletes.
 Our athletes turn in All-American performances and have been featured in USA Today, Sports Illustrated, nytimes.com, NCAA.com and on national network television.

-- In 2014, the Falcons placed 28th in the Learfield Sports Directors' Cup standings, which ranks all Division III athletics programs by achievements in men's and women's sports.
-Messiah's placement in 2014 was the best among Pennsylvania colleges and universities--the 15th straight season they have done so.
+- In 2015-16, the Falcons placed 29th in the Learfield Sports Directors' Cup standings, which ranks all Division III athletics programs by achievements in men's and women's sports.
+Messiah's placement was the best among Pennsylvania colleges and universities--the 16th straight season they have done so.